GoFundMe Business Campaigns: Your Ultimate Guide

-Overall, crowdfunding is a method of fundraising typically used to raise money for business ventures, personal projects, nonprofits, etc. through the collection of small amounts of funds from a large number of contributors.
+Overall, crowdfunding is a method of fundraising typically used to raise money for business ventures, personal projects, nonprofits, and more through the collection of small amounts of funds from a large number of contributors.

 One of the biggest perks of financing your business with GoFundMe is the simplicity.
 Especially when compared to your other business funding options that often come tied with bureaucracy and paperwork, GoFundMe business fundraising is remarkably user-friendly and democratized.

-You can reap the benefits of a GoFundMe campaign for your business in four straightforward steps.
+You can reap the benefits of a GoFundMe campaign for your business in seven straightforward steps.

 Start by conceptualizing the fundraising campaign you want to create.
 Think about past campaigns you’ve seen and what appealed to you as a potential donor, then see if you can incorporate similar tactics.